sohaibazed/rosa-acm-demo/README.md

-# Using Terraform with ROSA Bring-your-own-VPC
+# Using Terraform to create ACM Hub and Managed Clusters

-This repo contains a working example of how to use Terraform to provision a public ROSA cluster.
+This repo contains a working example of how to use Terraform to provision two public ROSA clusters acting as hub and managed clusters.

 ## Prerequisites